redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 get the requests and put them in the ECODA spreadsheet

-result#3: the ECODA offloads are coherent
+result#3: the ECODA offloads are coherent with the spreadsheet

-<h2> SETUP OF THE TEST CLOUD-EDGE-FAREDGE ENVIRONMENT </h2>

-This test environment is based on KinD - see the instructions to configure it in ../doc/kind/cloud-edge-faredge/README.txt

-This is used to test optimisations of type:
-- 'latency_faredge'
-- 'resource_latency_faredge'

-<h2>  DSS SCENARIO GROUP#6: optimisation of type 'latency_faredge', offloading on edge/cloud based on TTODA optimisation </h2>
+<h2>  DSS SCENARIO #6: </h2>
+<H4>Test environment: "cloud-edge-faredge"</h4>
+<H4>Goal: show the Apps offloading to cloud/edge/faredge nodes using the TTODA optimisation algorithm </H4>

 <u><b>initial configuration</b></u>

-The following Apps are running:
+The following Apps are configured with "latency_faredge" optimisation, started and running:
 - example-app-bash1
 - example-app-bash2
 - example-app-bash3